Cook Like Czechs

 Jump to Recipe

-We love to make this minced ham spread when we have family get-togethers.
-It's always a big hit for both kids and adults!
-Only three ingredients and the spread is ready in no time.
+We love to make this ground ham spread for family get-togethers.
+It's always a big hit with both kids and adults!
+With just three ingredients, the spread is ready in no time.

 Ham spread in a bowl.